 The price is the result of a negotiation between the founders of a startup and its latest investors.

 When a startup raises money during an investment round, the investors that provide this sum of money get company shares in return.

 But how many do they get?
 The larger the number of shares the investors receive, the more they would earn in case the startup has a successful exit in the future.
 For the founders, it’s the other way around: the more shares they give away, the less they would make.

 Having opposite incentives, founders and investors negotiate and settle on a number of shares.
 The pref price is the invested amount of money divided by this number.

-The pref price does not directly affect your employee equity or the profit you’ll make off it.
+The pref price does not directly affect your employee equity or the gains you’ll make off it.

 Still, it may be of interest as a proxy signal of company success.
 The idea is that if the pref price increases at each new investment round, investors believe the company is moving in the right direction.

 That’s a good sign, and given the uncertain nature of employee equity, any sign is welcome.
 Just keep in mind that venture capitalists have no crystal ball either, and investor-lauded companies have failed in the past.

 Other ways in which the pref price may be relevant to you: